bathom14/GravebloomReference/content/Classes/Sorcerer/Sorcerer.md

 | 8th         | 11         | 15th                      |
 | 9th         | 13         | 17th                      |

 You may only create Spell Slots up to a certain level, according to your Sorcerer level (or total Spellcaster levels).

 In addition, spell slots of 6th level or higher are particularly taxing to create, and you can only use your Sorcery points to create one slot of each level of 6th or higher.
+If you receive spell slots of 6th level or higher from another Spellcasting source, you may not create an additional slot of that size using Sorcery points.

 The created spell slot can be used to cast any spell of equivalent level or lower.
 Casting lower level spells with higher level spell slots may impart upcast benefits.